 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

-(Early Childhood (prep to year 3) specialisation students only.)
+(Early Childhood (Birth to Year 3) specialisation students only.)

 Important assessment information